mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `auth_read_timeout`

-The read timeout in seconds for the MySQL connection to the backend database when user authentication data is fetched.
+The network read timeout in seconds for the MySQL connection to the backend database when user authentication data is fetched.
+The default is 10 seconds since MaxScale 2.5.0.
+Older versions used a default of 1 second.

 Increasing the value of this parameter will cause MariaDB MaxScale to wait longer for a response from the backend server when user data is being actively fetched.
 If the authentication is failing and you either have a large number of database users and grants or the connection to the backend servers is slow, it is a good idea to increase this value.
-The default is 1 second.

 ```
 auth_read_timeout=10s